-When looking for the best banks for small business loans, Bank of America and Wells Fargo may come to mind.
+When looking for banks for small business loans, Bank of America and Wells Fargo may come to mind.

-However, big banks aren’t always the best choice to serve your funding needs, especially if you have a small business or a start up.
+However, big banks aren’t the only choice that could potentially serve your funding needs, especially if you have a small business or a start up.

-Here are 5 crucial details your bank is conveniently leaving out of the conversation:
+Here are 5 crucial details your bank may be leaving out of the conversation:

 After the financial crisis of 2008, banks are reluctant to loosen loan terms for small businesses, making it harder than ever for small companies to secure financing from traditional financial institutions.

-Because small businesses tend to be more sensitive to fluctuations in the economy and have fewer assets to provide as collateral, lending to small businesses are seen as risky.
+Because small businesses may be more sensitive to fluctuations in the economy and have fewer assets to provide as collateral, lending to small businesses are seen as risky.

 And according to a working paper by the Harvard Business Review, access to bank credit for small business was already in steady decline prior to the Recession.

-What’s more, most lenders see small business loans as just plain unprofitable–
+What’s more, some lenders see small business loans as just plain unprofitable–

-This is the driving reason why banks don’t lend to small businesses even today.
+This is a reason why banks don’t lend to small businesses even today.

 In fact, the Small Business Association (SBA) estimates that 80 percent of small business loan applications are rejected.